OpenBagTwo/chappeau/README.md

 This repo contains a variety of **stand-alone resourcepacks** that add custom items to the game without replacing the originals.

-These resourcepacks require no mods and, as of 1.21.5 (vPENDING), require no datapacks or commands in order to be used in survival: simply grab an anvil and rename each item as specified in the resource pack's README.
+These resourcepacks require no mods and, as of 1.21.5 (v25.04.17), require no datapacks or commands in order to be used in survival: simply grab an anvil and rename each item as specified in the resource pack's README.